Madaniya Member Organisations

 The Syria Campaign

-The Syria Campaign is a human rights organization that aids Syria’s heroes in their fight for freedom, justice, and democracy.
-They blend creative communication, digital mobilization, storytelling, and political analysis to bolster the efforts of fearless humanitarians and activists.
-Their campaigns support Syria’s brave civil society.
+The Syria Campaign supports Syria's heroes in their fight for freedom, justice, and democracy through communication, mobilization, storytelling, and analysis, aiding humanitarians and activists.

 -